jdbc-observations/datasource-proxy/README.md

   java util logging, sysout, or your own).
   Output can be formatted as JSON.

-- Slow Query Detector and Logger
+- Slow Query Detector and Loggers
   You can add callbacks for slow queries that take longer than threshold time you specified.
   Slow query loggers are available out of the box.